WikenwIken/TurdHerder/Readme.md

 ## Printing

 Parts should be printed in ABS and in accordance to typical Voron specs which may be found [here].
 Tolerances for the slots are a little tight and may require some filing to achieve a smooth translation from front to rear.
 All parts are oriented correctly and don't require any modifications from the slicer.
+Supports should not be needed.

 # Assembly
 ## Macros